DePaul vs. Louisville: Sportsbook promo codes, odds, spread, over/under - December 9

 - Odds to win the national championship: +100000

-- With odds of +100000, DePaul has been given a 0.1% chance of winning the national championship.
+- Based on its moneyline odds, DePaul has a 0.1% chance of winning the national championship.

+- Louisville is 95th in the country in terms of national championship odds (+100000).
+However, our computer rankings are much less optimistic, ranking the team 178th, a difference of 83 spots.

+- Based on its moneyline odds, Louisville has a 0.1% chance of winning the national championship.

 Check out all the futures bets available at BetMGM!